Alert Source Discuss

 Target Address

 The address itself, independent of chain context.
 Serialized per the CAIP-350 rules for the applicable namespace.
-In the context of the Interoperable Name and Interoperable Address examples below, the target address is 0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045.
+In the examples below, the target address is 0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045.

 An address representation that includes both the target address and the chain being targeted.
-The following are examples of chain specific addresses:
+The following are examples of chain-specific addresses:

 • The Interoperable Address definition outlined in this specification